Skip to content

 These types of trucks also allow for manual operation.

-Automated tow trains.
+Automated tow trains

 Tow trains provide automated fork-free pallet and item handling.
 They are the perfect choice for just-in-time delivery.

-Automated carts.
+Automated shuttles